Professor Chloe Paver

 Prof Paver has also supervised 28 MA theses on various aspects of post-1945 German literature and culture, and in German translation studies.

 Most of my teaching draws on past and present research.
 In particular, the modules 'A Nation Remembers' and 'Dictatorships on Display' accompany my current investigations into German and Austrian cultural memory.
 Students on these modules read my latest, often as yet unpublished, research as well finding out about new research reported at recent conferences.
 Dictatorships on Display uses photographs that I have taken on museum visits in Germany and Austria -- material that is unavailable online -- which means that students on this module are the only students in the UK given access to this knowledge and interpretation.
+A second-year optional module, 'Youth and Age in German Literature and Film' equips students to contribute to current debates on tensions between the generations.

 In 2014 I was given an award for 'Best Feedback Provider' by the Student Guild.